BidnessForB/postman-sdk/src/workspaces/__tests__/README.md

   - Same workspace ID used across ALL test runs indefinitely
 ```

-### Utility Functions
+### Shared Utility Functions

-The test file provides these utility functions:
+All test modules use shared utility functions from `src/__tests__/test-helpers.js`:

-- `loadTestIds()` - Load persisted IDs from file (returns empty object if file doesn't exist)
+- `loadTestIds()` - Load persisted IDs from shared file (returns empty object if file doesn't exist)
-- `saveTestIds(ids)` - Save/update IDs in file (merges with existing data)
+- `saveTestIds(ids)` - Save/update IDs in shared file (merges with existing data)
+- `clearTestIds(existingIds)` - Set all properties to null while preserving the file (used after resource deletion)
-- `clearTestIds()` - Remove the test-ids.json file (used in optional manual cleanup test)
+- `deleteTestIdsFile()` - Completely remove the test-ids.json file (use to start fresh)

-**Note**: These functions can be adapted for other test modules that need ID persistence.
+**Note**: These functions are shared across all test modules (workspaces, specs, collections, etc.) to maintain a single source of truth for test IDs.